b0-system/b0/DEVEL.md

 To boostrap B0 needs to be pointed to the  `cmdliner`, `result` and `unix` libraries.
 This can be done with or without `opam`.

-1. With `opam` (v2 is needed). irst install the prerequisistes and make sure the opam environment is setup:
+1. With `opam` (v2 is needed).
+First install the prerequisistes and make sure the opam environment is setup:
    ```
         opam install --deps-only .